ingonyama-zk/developer-docs/docs/icicle/primitives/msm.md

 ...
 ```

-In the example above we allocate a single expected result, the MSM method will interpret this as `batch_size=1` and run it as a single MSM.
+In the example above we allocate a single expected result which the MSM method will interpret as `batch_size=1` and run a single MSM.

 In the next example we see that we are expecting 10 results, this would set `batch_size=10` and run 10 MSMs in batch.